SebastianoF/BrainWebRawToNifti/README.md

 ### Extra

-To merge WM, GM and CSF and to obtain a 4 classes segmentations, install [LABelsToolkit][LABelsToolkit] and run `get_subset_labels.py`.
+To merge the labels into a 4 classes (WM, GM, CSF and background) segmentation, install [nilabels][nilabels] and run `get_subset_labels.py`.

 ### Requirements

-The code had been tested on Python 2.7 on a MAC, for the dataset downloaded on March 2018 (BrainWeb does not specify if there is any date for latest release).
+The code had been tested on Python 2.7 and Python 3.7 on a MAC, for the dataset downloaded on March 2018 (BrainWeb does not come with a release date).

-It is based on [numpy], [nibabel] and [LABelsToolkit][LABelsToolkit].
+It is based on [numpy], [nibabel] and [nilabels][nilabels].

 ### Acknowledgments
 + If you use the BrainWeb dataset, remember to cite the authors, as specified in the [website][brainweb].